pdonis/simpleblog3/README.md

   recommended to try to serve your blog to the Internet using this command.

+For quick help on usage, use the ``--help`` option to the ``simpleblog-run`` script.
+If a command name is provided, help specific to that command will be shown; otherwise, general help will be shown.

 ### User-Defined Commands and Extensions

 Simpleblog supports defining your own commands or extensions,